Dayan2209/football-tournament-management-system/README.md

 # Football Tournament Management System (Java)

-This project is a Java based program that simulates a football tournament which supports both **Round Robin** and **Knockout** formats allowing users to choose how the tournament is conducted.
+This is a Java program that simulates a football tournament It supports both **Round Robin** and **Knockout** formats so you can choose how the tournament runs

 ## Overview

-The system takes team names as input and manages the entire tournament flow  from match generation to final results.
-It calculates scores,tracks team performance and displays results in a structured leaderboard.
+The program takes team names as input and manages the full tournament flow from generating matches to giving final results

+It keeps track of scores updates team stats and shows a clear leaderboard

 ## Features

-- Supports two formats:
+* Supports two formats

-  - **Round Robin** (each team plays every other team)
+  * **Round Robin** each team plays every other team
-  - **Knockout** (loser is eliminated each round)
+  * **Knockout** loser gets eliminated each round

-- Automatic match generation
+* Automatic match generation

-- User input for match scores
+* User input for match scores

-- Points system:
+* Points system

-  - Win: 3 points
+  * Win 3 points
-  - Draw: 1 point
+  * Draw 1 point
-  - Loss: 0 points
+  * Loss 0 points

-- Tracks:
+* Tracks

-  - Matches played
+  * Matches played
-  - Wins, losses, draws
+  * Wins losses draws
-  - Goals scored (GF) and conceded (GA)
+  * Goals scored GF and conceded GA
-  - Goal Difference (GD)
+  * Goal Difference GD

-- Leaderboard ranking based on:
+* Leaderboard ranking based on

   1. Total points
-  2. Goal difference (tiebreaker if points are equal)
+  2. Goal difference if points are equal

-- Displays round-by-round progression in knockout mode
+* Shows round by round progress in knockout mode

 ## How It Works

-After entering the number of teams and their names, the user selects the tournament format.
+Enter number of teams and team names
+Then choose the tournament format

 ### Round Robin

-Each team plays every other team once.
-Scores are entered for each match and the system updates all statistics.
-Teams are then ranked based on points and if points are equal then goal difference is considered.
+Each team plays every other team once
+You enter match scores and the system updates all stats Teams are ranked based on points and then goal difference

 ### Knockout

-Teams are paired for each round.
-Winners move on to the next round and the process repeats until one final winner remains.
+Teams are paired each round
+Winners move forward
+This continues until one team wins the tournament

 ## Concepts Used

-- Arrays for data storage
+* Arrays for storing data
-- Nested loops for match generation
+* Nested loops for generating matches
-- Conditional logic for match results
+* Conditional logic for results
-- Sorting (Bubble Sort) for leaderboard ranking
+* Sorting using bubble sort for rankings
-- Basic control structures (if-else, switch)
+* Basic control structures like if else and switch

 ## Notes

-- Knockout mode requires an even number of teams
+* Knockout mode needs number of teams as a power of 2
-- Draws are not allowed in knockout matches
+* Draws are not allowed in knockout matches

 ## How to Run

-1. Compile the program in a java compiler
+1. Compile the program
 2. Run the main class
 3. Enter team details and follow prompts

 ## Author

-Md.Dayan Anjum
+Md Dayan Anjum